teddieyy/NinetyOne/README.md

 print(num2word("The database has 66723107008 records.")) prints:
 "sixty six billion seven hundred and twenty three million one hundred and seven thousand eight" where an 'and' is missing before the 'eight'.

-When there is an invalid input, the programme outputs "invalid input" and "None"  as opposed to just "invalid input".
+When there is an invalid input, the programme outputs "invalid input" and "None"  as opposed to just "invalid input" to the txt file.

 ## Evolve possibilities